astronomer/docs/learn/airflow-params.md

 ![Datetime param example](/img/guides/airflow-params_datetime_picker.png)

-Providing a list of values to the `enum` attribute will create a dropdown menu in the **Trigger DAG** UI.
+Providing a list of values to the `enum` attribute will create a dropdown menu in the **Trigger DAG w/config** UI.
 Note that the default value must also be in the list of valid values provided to `enum`.
 Due to JSON validation rules, a value has to be selected.

 ```python
 "my_enum_param": Param(